Eng0AI/denuvo-slides-template/slides.md

   - Maybe I overlooked features that don't trigger token error?

 → 2000+ hooks.
 We can surely do something with that?

-- Print when the hooks are triggered
-- See in which situations Denuvo code runs

 ---
 layout: center